 - ECON 302 - Microeconomic Theory II: Strategic Behavior (4)

 - ECON 305 - Intermediate Macroeconomic Theory (4)

 Electives can include any 300-level courses such as:

-* The university requires that you must take one upper division W course from within your major.
+* The university requires you to take one upper-division W course from within your major.
 ECON 355W fufills this university requirement, or you can wait and take an ECON 400-level W course.